 Self-centeredness is the captain of the ship christened Pride and Shame.
 “Sink or swim” is its motto.
 Through stormy seas, it endlessly sails.
 It has no home port, where it may rest from the winds of selfish determination.

-Shame is a thief, stealing the treasure of life from self.
-Pride selfishly buries the treasure where only he can find it.
+Shame is a thief, stealing the treasure of life from a person.

 An attitude of worldly shame denies the efficacy of the sacrifice of Christ on the cross and is in direct conflict with the proclamation of scripture: